-This image type can be used to update the INFO0 data in the Apollo4 device.
-INFO0 is used to contain certain non-volatile Apollo4 device settings.
-For more information, see the create_info0.py script documentation in Section 4.1 Info0 Generation on page 18.
+This image type can be used to update the INFO0 data area in the Apollo5 device.
+INFO0 is used to contain non-volatile Apollo5 device settings.
+For more information, see the create_info0.py script documentation in Section 4.2 Info0 Generation on page 23.
 INFO0 could be updated as a whole, or partially.

-- app_file: Binary file to write to info0 space - image_type: set to "info0" - offset: The word offset within info0 where this update binary should be written.
+- app_file: Binary file to write to info0 space - image_type: set to "info0" - offset: The word offset within info0 where this update binary should be written. - load_address: Address where the binary data should be written in the MRAM. - ota: Set this bit to alert the SBL that this wired download contains a firmware OTA. - prog_dest: The destination to be programmed INFO0-OTP, MRAM, Both or the currently active one.